 How does it relate to GIS, Asset Management Systems and Enterprise Resource Planning software?

 It has elements of all of the above.
 It is a platform that GIS data can go into but it's about reading and instantly accessing massive datasets (i.e. LiDAR point cloud) which often dont/cant go into a GIS.
-It's more about creating a 3D world populated with asset information (which can talk to your existing AMS) that enhances productivity and leads to better and faster organizational decisions in the utility industry..
+It's more about creating a 3D world populated with asset information (which can talk to your existing AMS) that enhances productivity and leads to better and faster organisational decisions in the utility industry..

 Is it just about being able to see the data in 3D though?
 Is there anything else?

-Caydence is a visualization tool that allows clients to access and interact with a variety of datasets, alongside their own network data.
+Caydence is a visualisation tool that allows clients to access and interact with a variety of datasets, alongside their own network data.
 It lets them deal with what are huge volumes of data in a very slick way which is something they could not otherwise achieve.
 Then to task actions and report on work.

 What's next for Caydence?